Good works done for the right reasons

 Our theme for this month: “Salvation past, present, and future”

-Our thought for today: “Similar but different”
+Our thought for today: “Nurture that relationship”

 God bless,